5 Smart Warehouse Technologies to Boost Warehouse Automation

-According to a study by the Material Handling Institute, the adoption of technology in warehousing leads to a 50% increase in productivity and a 25% reduction in operating costs.
-With the increasing demand for fast and efficient supply chain operations, the role of technology in warehousing is only expected to continue growing in importance.
+According to a study by the Material Handling Institute, the adoption of new warehouse technology leads to a 50% increase in productivity and a 25% reduction in operating costs.
+With the increasing demand for fast and efficient supply chain operations, the role of technology in warehouses is only expected to continue growing in importance.
 Among the most impactful events that had both positive and negative influences on implementing smart warehouse technologies were:

 - The COVID-19 pandemic forced businesses to minimize human labor temporarily due to the need for social distancing.
 For a moment, the world stopped, but the rising demand for goods and services promoted the implementation of contactless delivery methods and reduced human involvement.
 For example, giants like Amazon, UPS, and Walmart were quick to respond to the pandemic by introducing automated storage and retrieval systems that helped them minimize human contact and ensure the safety of their employees.

 While these factors can be looked at as challenges, they are also the drivers of progress.
 Warehouse automation became a number one priority for most companies not only to maintain a competitive advantage but to be able to satisfy the demand.
-As a software development company specializing in building custom warehouse solutions, we’d like to share more light on top trending warehouse technologies and how businesses can benefit from smart warehouse automation.
+As a software development company specializing in building custom warehouse solutions, we’d like to shed more light on top trending warehouse technology solutions and how businesses can benefit from smart warehouse automation.

 What is warehouse automation and how it can help your business?

-Warehouse automation means improving the accuracy and efficiency of each warehouse flow component from receiving goods to them reaching the destination.
+Warehouse automation means improving the accuracy and efficiency of each warehouse flow component from receiving goods to reaching the destination.
 Another aspect crucial for businesses is energy efficiency.
-The costs of energy consumption are getting higher, and every organization looks for ways to lower expenses with custom energy management software.
+The costs of energy consumption are getting higher, and every organization is looking for ways to lower expenses with custom energy management software.

 Types of warehouse automation